 The NCJFCJ's 86th Annual Conference will take place on July 16-19, 2023 in Baltimore, Maryland.
-The Commission plans to offer a limited number of reimbursement scholarships to Texas judges hearing civil child welfare cases for registration costs and eligible travel-related expenses to attend the Annual Conference.
-The Commission hopes to announce this scholarship application process in April.
+The Commission is currently offering 11 reimbursement scholarships to Texas judges hearing civil child welfare cases for registration costs and eligible travel-related expenses to attend the Annual Conference.
+The scholarship application period opened on April 28, 2023 and will close on May 11, 2023.